 Equity, Diversity, and Inclusion in STEM

-Several institutional features impact patterns of success or attrition among historically excluded students in postsecondary biology.
-The lab is interested in the mechanisms that underlie learning and academic performance across biology courses, as well as scalable teaching strategies that promote equitable learning environments for all students.
-In collaboration with the EDU-STEM Research Coordination Network, we focus on researching and promoting equitable teaching practices in biology.
-Check out the website for more details (and information about our wonderful collaborators).
+Several institutional features sustain and reproduce inequity and patterns of attrition among systematically excluded students in postsecondary biology.
+The lab is interested in the mechanisms that underlie learning and academic performance across biology courses, as well as teaching strategies that promote equitable learning environments for all students.
+Equity and Diversity in Undergraduate STEM (EDU-STEM) is a national network of biology education researchers and instructors who are focused on identifying scalable and equitable teaching practices in biology (NSF RCN incubator 2017-2018; NSF RCN 2019-2024).

 The impacts of high stakes assessments